 5. You’re going to get stared at – a lot

-In my years of teaching abroad, I was stared at, yelled at, pointed at, and even honked at during my day to day.
-None of this was done angrily or with any bad intentions, but it was distracting until I got used to it.
+During my years abroad, people stared at me, yelled at me, pointed at me, and even honked at me.
+None of it came from a bad place, but it definitely felt distracting until I got used to it.

 As you learn to speak the local language you may even hear people talking about you in shops or as you walk past!